GentleZhu/HEER/preprocessing/Readme.md

 2. **sample-number** stands for the number of new edges you want to generate.
 It is int type.
 For exmaple, with knocked out edge AB, sample number =10 means you will generate 10 new edges with fixed node A and another 10 edges with fixed node B.
    Then default sample number =10

 3. **dataset-name** is the name that the output files will use as prefix.
 It is string type.
-For example, if the dataset-name is 'DBLP' then the output fils will be named as 'DBLP_xxx'.
+For example, if the dataset-name is 'dblp' then the output fils will be named as 'dblp_xxx'.
 The default name is 'unknown'.

 4. **path-output** is the path that the generator will put files to.
 It is string type.
 The dafault value is '.'.